A Guide to Backpacking Invercargill

 Invercargill Estuary Walkway (30-40 Minutes Loop)

-Find more walks in and around Invercargill in 10 Best Walks in Invercargill.
+Find more walks in and around Invercargill in the 10 Best Walks in Invercargill.

 Cheap Eats in Invercargill

-While we always recommend for budget travellers to cook their own meals to save money on food, here are a few recommendations for affordable food found around the city.
+While we always recommend for backpackers to cook their own meals to save money on food, here are a few recommendations for affordable food found around the city.

 For more recommendations, check out our guide to the Cheap Eats in Invercargill.